Mackay Waterfront Priority Development Area

 Why was this PDA declared?

-Who will prepare the Mackay Waterfront PDA development scheme?
+Who prepared the Mackay Waterfront PDA development scheme?

-The development scheme has been prepared by Mackay Regional Council in consultation with Economic Development Queensland (EDQ) and other state agencies.
+The development scheme was prepared by Mackay Regional Council in consultation with Economic Development Queensland (EDQ) and other state agencies.

 What is the vision for the Mackay Waterfront PDA?

 The vision for the Mackay Waterfront PDA is to build upon the area’s exceptional natural, cultural and heritage assets within the city centre environment as part of an ongoing process of evolution and positive change.